 - Semester Two 2019: CHEMMAT 743 Selected Topics in Plastics Processing (15 points)

 Courses required for Master of Engineering Studies (Plastics) are:

 - CHEMMAT 732: An advanced design project utilising the application of the specialised knowledge required for the design and manufacture of a sophisticated product based on multiple plastics materials.
 Detailed considerations will include material and process selection, mould design, costing and economics, and environmental impact.
-To complete this course, students must enrol in CHEMMAT 732 (One semester) or CHEMMAT 732 A and B (Two semesters).
+To complete this course, students must enrol in CHEMMAT 732 (one semester) or CHEMMAT 732 A and B (two semesters).

 - CHEMMAT 788 and 789: These are research papers and have no timetable.
 Please discuss the research topic with your supervisor and complete the FOE-PG02 form when you apply for enrolment concession.
-Please return to the completed and signed form to Engineering Student Centre, or email to email@example.com.
+Please return to the completed and signed form to the Engineering Student Centre, or email to firstname.lastname@example.org.
 Students must enrol consecutively in both the A & B component of the course.